-Installation with Autoprints on silk
+Performance and installation with Autoprints on silk

-Artist Residence,Villa Romana
+Vienna / Florence Artist Residence,Villa Romana

 The focus of my work centers around the bare human body, a tool that I reinterpret demonstratively.
 The constant change through drawing embodies my inner contemporaneity and queerness.
 The imagery created through this reflection demonstrates a subjective resistance to mainstream, normative thinking.
 In this series I used black ink to mirrorprint parts of my body, such as my hands, fingers, ears and genitals.

 My body and identity are in constant motion.
 This is the only thing I can find after years of searching for a reference to the topic of Roma resistance.
 My identity has no significant ethnological attributes and I distance myself from previous anthropological research.
 I don't emigrate, I don't assimilate, I don't integrate.
 If you want to identify my fingerprints, you have to go through my Insectopia.

 © photos Ela Bialkowska, OKNOstudio